auth0/docs/articles/mfa/concepts/overview-mfa.md

 ---
 # Multi-factor Authentication in Auth0

 Multi-factor Authentication (MFA) provides a method to verify a user's identity by requiring them to provide more than one piece of identifying information.
 This ensures that only valid users can access their accounts even if they use a username and password that may have been compromised from a different application.
-From the Dashboard, you can easily enable the [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator) or [DUO](https://www.duosecurity.com/) into the authentication flow for your application.

 The type of information required from the user is typically two or more of the following: